-The SEND Co-ordinators have the responsibility for the day-to-day operation of the SEND policy.
+The SEND Coordinators have the responsibility for the day-to-day operation of the SEND policy.

-The SEND Co-ordinators will:
+The SEND Coordinators will:

 - 1. Oversee the running of the provision for pupils with special educational needs, including general class, small group and individual pupil support. - 2.
 Liaise with the teaching assistant manager and the head teacher to co-ordinate the work of the school's teaching assistants and the deployment of resources. - 3.
 Maintain the school's SEND register and all the required documentation. - 4.
 Keep records on pupils who have special educational needs and ensure their progress is regularly monitored and reviewed. - 5.
 Liaise with S.C.T., teachers, teaching assistants, SEND Governors, parents, feeder/transfer schools and external agencies. - 6.
 Ensure progress of pupils with SEND is reviewed with parents and pupils and new targets set at least on a termly basis. - 7.
 Ensure an annual review of children with an Education Health and Care Plan is undertaken. - 8.
 Organise meetings as appropriate with class teachers at regular intervals in respect of special educational needs issues. - 9.
 Regularly review and monitor SEND provision within the school.
 Review the SEND Policy annually. - 10.
 Take part in case conferences and formal meetings with external agencies regarding individual pupils at the request of the head teacher. - 11.
 Liaise with standards leads, class teachers and subject leaders to ensure the needs of SEND pupils are met in every year group and all areas of the curriculum.
-Support with planning as appropriate. - 12.
-Plan, co-ordinate and chair termly Focus 8 Meetings to ensure appropriate assessment and advice to meet the needs of specific SEND pupils.
+Support with planning as appropriate.

-- 13. Arrange consultation meetings with external agencies to monitor and review progress of pupils at school action and school action plus. - 14.
-Provide access to in-service training to meet the needs of the school and individual members of staff. - 15.
-Ensure all staff are familiar with the code of practice and offer support as needed.
-16.

-Advise and support teachers on ways of meeting the needs of pupils.

-- 17. Keep teachers and parents fully informed of children's progress and level of support according to the Code of Practice. - 18.
+- 12. Arrange consultation meetings with external agencies to monitor and review progress of pupils - 13.
+Provide access to in-service training to meet the needs of the school and individual members of staff. - 14.
+Ensure all staff are familiar with the code of practice and offer support as needed. - 15.
+Advise and support teachers on ways of meeting the needs of pupils. - 16.
+Keep teachers and parents fully informed of children's progress and level of support according to the Code of Practice. - 17.
 Be a point of contact for parents of children with special educational needs.
 Ensure they are fully informed.
 Discuss concerns, explain code of practice and suggest a way forward.
-Arrange any additional support appropriate. - 19.
+Arrange any additional support appropriate. - 18.
 Provide a termly SEND report to Governors.